 than working half the day and then having the Great American Novel evaporate into the digital ether because your power goes out.
-So, here are some tips to protect your work from disasters human-made and natural:
+So, here are some tips to protect your work from disasters human-made and natural: • Name and save your document shortly after you first create it.
+You'll see the steps to do so later in this section.

-- 2 Name and save your document shortly after you first create it. - You'll see the steps to do so later in this section. - Get in the habit of doing a quick save with Alt+F, S kitchen for a snack.
+• Get in the habit of doing a quick save with Alt+F, S (think File Save) when you pause to think or get up to go to the kitchen for a snack.
 (Note for old-timers: Ctrl+S still works for a quick save too.)